yuriyyak23/HybridCPU-v2/README.md

+# Now In-Progress:

+1) New Instructions to ISA
+2) Virtualization and Secure Compute layers

+**You can help with the development sponsoring project by PayPal (https://paypal.me/YAKGitHub)

 # HybridCPU ISE

 **Replay-stable SMT-VLIW instruction-set emulator/runtime with typed-slot scheduling, runtime-owned legality, retire-visible evidence, and separate instruction and stream documentation overlays.**